neem9/TemplatesGolang/README.md

 # TemplatesGolang

-this program is an template for a simple ping pong server using net/http
+this program is a template for

+server_http --> a simple ping pong server using net/http